MartinFeineis/MyFirstDevOps/Chapter7/Chapter7.md

 2. CSS
   CSS stands for _Cascading StyleSheets_ and it defines the style of the different html elements.

+3. JS/Javascript
+  Javascript provides the logic HTML and CSS are missing for Websites.
+There are a lot of Frameworks and other tools that are built on top of javascript.
+Some common examples are Bootstrap, Nodejs and React.

 ## Internet
 A great resource for learning HTML is [W3 School HTML](https://www.w3schools.com/html/default.asp)